2024 Democratic National Convention: Panels

-The secondary venue for the convention was at the McCormick Place convention center, and here there were a number of panel discussions and rallies.
+The secondary venue for the convention was at the McCormick Place convention center.
+Among the daytime events held at McCormick Place there was a number of panel discussions and rallies.

 The first-ever panel on Palestinian rights was hosted by the convention on Monday, August 19.
 Speakers included Keith Ellison, Uncommitted co-founder Layla Elabed, former Michigan Congressman Andy Levin, Jim Zogby, Democratic Party organizer Hala Hijazi and pediatric surgeon Tanya Haj-Hassan.